 Voter Registration Notice

-Absentee ballots will be issued, upon request, to residents of Plattsburgh Central School District who will be out of town or unable to vote in person.
+Absentee ballots will be issued, upon request, to residents of Plattsburgh Central School District who will be out of town, unable to vote in person, or due to concerns related to COVID-19.
 If wanting an absentee ballot please complete the absentee ballot application first.

 Please do not forget to seal and sign the absentee ballot envelope or it cannot be counted.
 If you have any questions, please call the district clerk at 957-6002.